Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Construction of the Model

-In terms of actual three-dimensional networks, the study on the infinite dimensional networks that we present here, corresponds to well-known approximations used to study models on finite-dimensional graphs.
-Our model can be seen as a directed graph model with a given distribution of node in-out degrees and the solutions presented in this paper would be the mean-field solutions of the graph model.
-An advantage of this network picture is that one need not see the model as restricted to live on a regular lattice, or in infinite dimensions.
+We note here that the Bethe and Husimi lattice solutions of the model correspond to well-known approximations used to study models on finite-dimensional graphs.
+Our vertex model can be seen as a model for an emsemble of directed graphs with a given distribution of node in-out degrees and the solutions presented in this paper would be the mean-field solutions of the graph model.
+Thus one need not see the model as restricted to live on a regular lattice, or in infinite dimensions.
 The only spatial information incorporated into this graph model is the separate accounting of tetrahedral and non-tetrahedral 2-in-2-outs, which as we shall see is essential to producing the anomalous behaviour of water.
-The Bethe and Husimi solutions are then the tree-level mean field and the three-node level (Bethe-Peierls) mean field solutions\cite{gujrati1995bethe} respectively, for this network.
+The Bethe and Husimi solutions are then the tree-level mean field and the three-node level (Bethe-Peierls) mean field solutions\cite{gujrati1995bethe} respectively, for the directed graph ensemble described by our vertex weights.
 This allows for the determination of multi-site correlations self-consistently on the infinite-dimensional lattice \cite{izmailian1998exact}.